 By signing below, I acknowledge that as a student at Northcentral Technical College in the Radiography Program, I voluntarily agree to participate in on and off campus clinical experiences for the completion of the Radiography program.
 I agree to exercise reasonable care at all times with respect to my own safety and the safety of others.
 I agree to abide by all rules, policies, and procedures set forth in any affiliated partner directives, any NTC directives, the Radiography Student Handbook, NTC student policies and guidelines, including its Code of Conduct, as well as any participation, activity, safety and other instructions that NTC may provide to me.
 I agree to comply with all directives regarding social distancing, using personal protective equipment, screening protocols, and adhering to strict disinfection techniques as well as frequent hand sanitization.
-I also agree to any quarantine or isolation requests that may be in place due to travel or exposure.
-If I should become ill with COVID-19, I will not hold Northcentral Technical College responsible.

-Name - Printed Signature Date
+Name - Printed

+Signature

+Date